Textbook: An Introduction to Fourier Series and Integrals, by Robert T. Seeley.

 Homework 11, due April 19th.

-Homework 12, due April 26th, will be posted later.
+Homework 12, due April 26th.
 See also the beginning of Kanwal's book.

 Final review problems.